CodeforNRV/bt-text/README.md

 ------
 Currently a work in progress with no deployment

+A single endpoint for SMS replies has been created and works with out any error handling currently implemented.

 Contributing
 ------
 Use Issues to join the discussion or come to a [hack night](http://www.meetup.com/CodeforNRV/)